rafaelnogalha/forest_fire/readme.md

 ## What I changed on the original code?

 i added an agent called air humidity and now the trees can be 'Wet', so, if the the is 'Wet' it can't be in fire and throught that the forest is able to stop to be in fire!
+And i added the wind force, if is high, the fire is stronger and faster and if the soil is accid it turns on a bad situation for the forest.

 ## How to Run